San Marcos Growers LogoSan Marcos Growers

 Echeveria agavoides 'Lipstick' is often listed as Echeveria 'Lipstick' as it is a bit different from most other Echeveria agavoides cultivars but in the book Echeveria Cultivars it is noted that this plant is a naturally occurring variant of the species with strong red markings.
 This book has excellent photos and information on the many cultivars and hybrids of Echeveria.
 'Lipstick' differs primarily from other Echeveria agavoides that we grow in that it has smaller rosettes of shorter leaves that are a brighter green with more pronounced bright red edges and shorter flower inflorescences.
 The most similar cultivar to this one that we grow is Another cultivar we are building stock on is Echeveria agavoides 'Ebony' (also sometimes offered as 'Corderoyi') which has more open and larger rosettes with grayer green leaves that have deep red-brown markings in place of the red on 'Lipstick'.
 This plant should not be confused with the entirely different Echeveria multicaulis 'Lipstick'.
 We have grown and sold this very nice cultivar since getting stock plants from David Bernstein at his Cactus Ranch Nursery in Reseda, California in 2005.

-This information about Echeveria agavoides 'Lipstick' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Echeveria agavoides 'Lipstick' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]